UT-GlobalSeismology/anisotime/README.md

 Please note that the program automatically updates when a new version is released.
 The current version is 1.3.8 (Owase).
 Last updated on 18 AUG 2020.

+# GETTING STARTED
+1. [verify](https://java.com/en/download/installed8.jsp) that you have the most recent version of Java installed on your machine.
+2. Download/Install:<br>
+    - Windows users: Download the file "anisotime.bat" from the above link and move it to your desktop (or some other folder where you want to use it).<br>
+    - macOS/Unix/Linux users: Dowload the file "anisotime" from the above link.
+Open the "Terminal" app, navigate to the place where the downloaded file is stored, and change the user permissions of the file by typing ```chmod +x anisotime```.
+3. Launch ANISOtime:<br>
+    - Windows users: click on the icon.
+(We are still waiting for our "code signing certificate," so you will get a warning message that the software is unverified.
+Please don’t worry, and authorize your machine to launch the programs.
+Sorry for this inconvenience.)<br>
+    - maxOS/Unix/Linux users: in the terminal app, type ```./anisotime```.
+4. If you need more information download the User Guide from this page, or read it through the Help tab in ANISOtime after you launch it.

 # CONTACT US

 Please send email to ut-globalseis@googlegroups.com using the subject line “ANISOtime Help” if you have any questions or comments.